jere-mie/flask-workshop/README.md

     ```bash
     git clone https://github.com/jere-mie/flask-workshop
     ```
-3. Run `pip install flask flask-sqlalchemy` in your terminal, powershell, or command prompt.
+3. Run `pip install -r requirements.txt` in your terminal, powershell, or command prompt.
 (Note, you might need to use `pip3` instead of `pip`)
-4. Copy the sample config file and edit it as you see fit
+4. Copy the sample `.env` file and edit it as you see fit
     ```bash
-    cp example_config.json config.json
+    cp example.env .env
     ```
-5. Run `python3 app.py` (note, you may need to use `py` instead of `python3`)
+5. Run `python3 app.py` (note, you may need to use `py` or `python` instead of `python3`)
 6. Head to [http://127.0.0.1:5000/](http://127.0.0.1:5000/) to preview the web app!

 ## Sample Code Overview

 ### app.py

-This is the main Flask app, containing all of the routes and backend logic
+This is the main Flask app, containing all of the routes and backend logic.

-### config.json
+### .env

-This contains the secret key of the Flask app.
+This contains the secret key and port of the Flask app.
 Note that one is not provided in this repository.
-This is because you should always add your secrets.json to your .gitignore, as you don't want others to know your secret key.
-Note that if you want to know how to format your secrets.json, check out the secrets_example.json file.
+This is because you should always add your `.env` file to your `.gitignore`, as you don't want others to know your secret key or other sensitive info.
+Note that if you want to know how to format your `.env` file, check out the `example.env` file.

 ### .gitignore

 This file contains all of the files and folders you do not want added to the git repository.
-Generally you include things like config.json, site.db (SQLite database), venv folder, and __pycache__ folder.
+Generally you include things like `.env`, `site.db` (SQLite database), `venv` folder, and `__pycache__` folder.

 ### static/